Funding opportunity

 • regular travel

-Although this is not an opportunity designed for significant capital expenditure, equipment over £10,000 in value (including VAT) and up to £400,000 is available through this opportunity.
+Although this is not an opportunity designed for significant capital expenditure, equipment over £10,000 in value (including VAT) and up to £400,000 is available through this funding opportunity.
 All equipment should be fully justified and essential to the mission of the hub.

-Applicants should look to use local compute capacity and national facilities where possible.
+You should look to use local compute capacity and national facilities where possible.
 In circumstances where this is not possible, and there is a specific need, compute may be requested.

 Smaller items of equipment (individually under £10,000) should be in the ‘directly incurred – other costs’ heading.